Python Handwriting OCR: Complete Guide with Code Examples Skip to main content

 uv run python transcribe.py scan.tiff

 Fair question.
-Let me show you exactly why Tesseract doesn't work for handwritten documents.
+Let me show you exactly why Tesseract doesn't work for handwritten documents - and when you should use it instead.

 Quick Tesseract Test

-Let's run Tesseract on the same inspection report and compare the results.
+Let's run Tesseract on the same recipe card and compare the results.
 First, install Tesseract:

 # Mac